ngenator/aws-mfa/README.md

 ## Usage
 ```
 $ ./aws-mfa -h
 Refreshes or generates temporary AWS credentials via STS.
-If you use the '--mfa' flag, the ARN will be
-stored in the credentials file so you don't have to pass it every time.
 If you already have credentials with an
 expiration that's an hour out or further, they won't be refreshed unless you use the '--force' flag.

 Usage:
   aws-mfa [flags]

 Flags:
-  -c, --credentials string                         path to AWS shared credentials file (default "/Users/dng/.aws/credentials")
-  -d, --duration duration                          amount of time the temporary credentials are valid, min: 15m, max: 36h (default 36h0m0s)
   -f, --force                                      force a refresh even if unexpired credentials exist
   -h, --help                                       help for aws-mfa
-  -m, --mfa arn:aws:iam::<account-id>:mfa/<user>   arn of your mfa device, e.g. arn:aws:iam::<account-id>:mfa/<user> uses one defined in the credentials file if exists and omitted
   -p, --profile string                             profile that will contain the temporary credentials within the AWS shared credentials file (default "default")
   -s, --suffix string                              suffix to append to profile, used to find permanent credentials. results in <profile>-<suffix> (default "permanent")
-      --verbose                                    enable verbose logging
-      --version                                    version for aws-mfa
 ```

 ## Example